-Rotimi-Williams Belloa, Chinedu Uchechukwu Oluigboa, Oluwatomilola Motunrayo Moradeyob, Daniel A. Olubummoc
+Rotimi-Williams Bello^a, Chinedu Uchechukwu Oluigbo^a, Oluwatomilola Motunrayo Moradeyo^b, Daniel A. Olubummo^c

 - a.
 Department of Mathematics and Computer Science, University of Africa, 561101 Sagbama, Bayelsa State, Nigeria - b.
 Department of Computer Science, Adeseun Ogundoyin Polytechnic, Eruwa, Oyo State, Nigeria - c.
-Department of Computer and Information Systems, Robert Morris University, Moon Township,

-Pennsylvania, United States of America
+Department of Computer and Information Systems, Robert Morris University, Moon-Township, Pennsylvania, United States of America

-Abstract: This paper presents near misses as corrective and preventive measures to safety events.
-Our focus is on the risk factors of commercial motorcycling near-miss incidents, which we address by proposing a near-miss detection framework based on deep learning and its models.
-Video streams of near-miss datasets containing motorcycling in different scenes were collected for the experiment.
-We employed the YOLOv4-DeepSort model for detection and tracking tasks, and the tracked images and identity information were stored.
-Every 1s, the image sequence was fetched into the VGG16-BiLSTM model (VGG16 and BiLSTM were used to extract image feature information and near misses recognition, respectively).
-We evaluate the method by testing 444 sequential video frames of motorcycling near miss incidents in an urban environment, and an approximately 96% recognition accuracy rate is achieved.
-The results of the study indicate practicality for the automatic detection of motorcycling near misses in urban environments, and it could assist in providing a resourceful technical reference for analyzing the risk factors of motorcycling near misses.
+Abstract: In this paper, we present near misses as corrective and preventive measures to safety events.
+Our focus is on the risk factors of commercial motorcycling near miss incidents, which we address by proposing a near miss detection framework based on deep learning and its models.
+Video streams of near miss datasets containing motorcycling in different scenes were collected for the experiment.
+We employed YOLOv4-DeepSort model for the detection and tracking tasks, and the tracked images and identity information were stored.
+Every 1s, the sequence of image was fetched into the VGG16-BiLSTM model (VGG16 and BiLSTM were used for extraction of image feature information and near misses recognition respectively).
+We evaluate the method by testing 444 sequential video frames of motorcycling near miss incidents in urban environment, and approximately 96% recognition accuracy rate is achieved.
+The results of the study indicate practicality for automatic detection of motorcycling near misses in urban environment, and it could assist in providing resourceful technical reference for analyzing the risk factors of motorcycling near misses.